-The cluster governors' committee should issue clear directions to the cluster finance headteacher, business manager/bursar/finance officer/school secretary and any other financial staff on their respective responsibilities.
+The Cluster Steering Group should issue clear directions to the cluster finance headteacher, business manager/bursar/finance officer/school secretary and any other financial staff on their respective responsibilities.
 This is essential for sound financial control and should take the form of written directions, which should be detailed within the cluster finance policy.